 2. File the motion, ex parte and under seal.
 You do not have to get prior permission to file this motion under seal.
 The CM/ECF screens will look like this:

-4. Once the Ex Parte Order for Production has been signed and electronically filed, you may prepare your subpoena.
-A fillable PDF subpoena is here.
+4. Once the Ex Parte Order for Production has been signed and electronically filed, you may prepare your subpoena, using the Court's form for subpoenaing a witness or documents as appropriate.

 5. Email or take the completed subpoena to the clerk’s office.
 An official seal and signature will be placed on the subpoena and returned to you.